electraone/datafiles/manual/src/developers/luaext.md

 A function to send a Song Position MIDI message.

 - `port` - integer, a port identifier (see [Globals](./luaext.html#globals) for details).
-- `songNumber` - integer, a number of beats from start of the song (0 ..
+- `songPosition` - integer, a number of beats from start of the song (0 ..
 16383).

 ::: functiondesc